 What are the benefits of reverse osmosis water?

 One of the main benefits of stripping your water of all minerals and additives is that you are in complete control.
 By starting with pure water, you as the grower have the ability to precisely dose nutrients in PPM for your plants!
 This is an important realization, because not adjusting the nutrient solution for RO filtration can lead to deficiencies in minerals and micronutrients for the plant.

 If you are unsure which RO filter is right for you, give us a call at 888-815-9763 and our experienced growers will help you pick the best one!
-If you are interested in learning more about the art of hydroponics, check out our learning center!
+If you are interested in learning more about hydroponics, check out our learning center!